ziopera27/ziopera27/README.md

 - 👋 Hi, I’m @ziopera27
-- 👀 I’m interested in ...licking balls
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... how to lick the balls
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... licking handicapped's balls
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... licking mesi's balls

 <!---
 ziopera27/ziopera27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.